United Council for Aging, Inc.

 🌿 Living Well, Aging Well Presentations

 Health and wellness knowledge is an important part of aging with dignity.
-The following areas reflect information shared in UCA presentations to help older adults better understand their health.

 “Resources for Seniors and Community Leaders”